seijikohara/docker-compose-cache-action/README.md

 ## Authentication for Private Registries

 This action currently works best with **public Docker images**.
-Accessing private registries (like Docker Hub private repositories, GitHub Container Registry (GHCR) private packages, AWS ECR, etc.) requires authentication for both `skopeo inspect` (to get the digest) and `docker pull`.
+Accessing private registries (like Docker Hub private repositories, GitHub Container Registry (GHCR) private packages, AWS ECR, etc.) requires authentication for both `docker buildx imagetools inspect` (to get the digest) and `docker pull`.

 While this action doesn't handle authentication directly, you can usually achieve this by:

-1. **Using `docker/login-action`:** Add steps _before_ this action to log in to the required registries. `skopeo` and `docker` often automatically pick up credentials stored in the standard Docker config file (`~/.docker/config.json`).
+1. **Using `docker/login-action`:** Add steps _before_ this action to log in to the required registries. `docker` automatically picks up credentials stored in the standard Docker config file (`~/.docker/config.json`).

    ```yaml
    steps: